Qubinode/qubinode-installer/docs/qubinode_bootable_usb.md

 ### Install RHEL from Generic USB
 Follow instructions found in link below
 * https://developers.redhat.com/products/rhel/hello-world#fndtn-rhel
+* When using two drives select the SSD as the primaly and allow the nvme to be secondary.
 * set root password and create admin user with sudo privilege
 * From the software selection choose: Virtualization Host > Virtualization Platform

+### May want to install the following tools before deployment
+* bind-utils
+* unzip

 ### Qubinode USB
 * This will automatically provision Qubinode Box with all th required scripts and qcow images.
 This currently works with RHEL 7.7.